swiss/e-collecting-hackathon-team9/README.md

 ## License

-This project is licensed under ... - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under MIT License - see the [LICENSE](LICENSE) file for details.